 Macro-invertebrates and Stream Water Quality: Standard 4.1.4.D., 4.2.4C., 4.3.4.A.

-Students catch “live” stream macro-invertebrates and identify them using a dichotomous key.
+Students catch live stream macro-invertebrates and identify them using a dichotomous key.
 In a game called “Macro Mania,” students learn about the influence of land use on water quality and the practice of macro-invertebrate sampling to quantify it.
+This does include going into a stream to flip rocks, etc., please make sure the students have appropriate footwear and a change of socks.

 Enviroscape: Standard 4.1.4.E., 4.5.4.C., 4.2.4.A., 4.3.4.A.